-Shaun Brown recently completed his second season as strength and conditioning coach for the Golden Gophers men's basketball team.
+Shaun Brown is in his third season as strength and conditioning coach for the Golden Gophers men's basketball team.

 Brown comes to the Twin Cities after spending the last three seasons overseeing the strength and conditioning program at Southern California under head coach Kevin O'Neill.